dettanym/prose/evaluation/results.md

 mode for different request modes.
 Note, the data across modes cannot be combined when producing plots, since we expect different modes to load the containers in a different way.
 Also updated metadata file to have version 3 and include mode.
+We haven't executed any runs in sequential mode yet.

+Across vegeta results for the previous test run, we found that prose starts to differ from all other variants around 60req/s.
+We plotted the PDF, CDF, and the response latency v/s the request number for all variants, both during and after the warmup.
+Through these graphs, we can see that the other variants have bimodal plots after the warmup.
+In these bimodal plots, their 99th percentiles fall around 70ms--80ms.
+Whereas Prose noticeably does not have a bimodal plot.
+Its 99th percentiles fall around 900ms.
+Its average and median falls around 300ms.
+So we draw two conclusions: one, that the distribution of latencies for Prose differs significantly from that of all other variants.

+Second, for Prose, we can see a trend upwards in the response latency v/s the request number.
+We do not see a trend upwards for the other variants.
+We were concerned whether the average of the average latencies can be used for the latency v/s request rate plot.
+The hypothesis was that once the warmups were applied, we can safely say that the response latency no longer depends on the request number, and then use the average of the averages.
+This hypothesis is true for all other variants, but is not true for Prose.

+To investigate whether _Presidio_ has long latencies of 100ms or more, we want to analyze the traces.
+So, we ran vegeta mode for 1 iteration in 60req/s for 10s against prose-filter variant.

+`"2024-05-02T16:20:42-04:00"`

+For example, we found that Presidio took around 70ms + 15ms + 50ms = 135ms when
+the response latency was around 170ms.
+The mean was 370ms.
+We can safely say that Presidio took at least 45\% of the response latency, if not more.

+Interestingly, when we ran the test in the `curl` mode on `"moone"`, i.e. timestamp `"2024-05-02T00:01:04-04:00"` we found that Presidio's latencies added up to around 17ms + 5ms + 25ms ~=50ms.
+Though we cannot compare these statistics directly, since they were run on different machines.

+So next steps: we should run the sequential `curl` mode on `shiver`.
+It might also be relevant to run Presidio separately (in a Docker container) and measure response latencies in both the `curl` and `vegeta` modes.

 ### All test runs from `"moone"`